-This is a list of ideas for students who are considering to apply to the Summer of Haskell.
+This is a list of ideas for students who are considering to apply to Google Summer of Code 2018 for Haskell.org.
 You can contribute ideas by sending a pull request to our github repository.

 Please be aware that:

 - This is not an all-inclusive list, so you can apply for projects not in this list and we will try our best to match you with a mentor.

 - You can apply for as many ideas as you want (but only one can be accepted).

 - Some general tips on writing a proposal are discussed here.

 - Proof of Concept Support for Multiple Public Libraries in a .cabal package

 - Add support for deprecating exports